-There is currently one officer who meets the statutory definition of chief officer as they report directly to the Chief Executive but who is not employed on chief officer pay or terms and conditions.
-This post is identified on the structure chart provided at Annex D.
+There are currently a number of officers at head of service level who meet the statutory definition of non-statutory chief officer, or deputy chief officer, but who are not employed on director grades or chief officer terms and conditions.
+These posts are identified on the structure chart provided at Annex 4.